 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-First, we will discuss exactly what a flat top grill is and how it differs from a griddle and from a traditional grill.
+First, we will briefly go over flat top griddles and how they differ from a griddle and from a traditional grill.
 Then we will compare Blackstone vs Camp Chef flat top grills side by side and see who comes out on top.

 Blackstone vs Camp Chef – Brand Overviews